allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Save the original ATO and make five copies.

-2. In the first ATO copy, delete an entire TASKCNTRY section \(including al its TASKUNITs\).
+2. In the first ATO copy, delete an entire TASKCNTRY section \(including all its TASKUNITs\).
 Save the modified ATO and use the PEX ATO module to browse to it again.
 PEX will parse out the units.
 If all the correct units show up, the ATO format problem is somewhere in the TASKCNTRY section you deleted.
 If all the correct units still do not show up, the problem is in another TASKCNTRY section.
 Keep removing TASKCNTRY sections until the ATO parses ok and you wil have identified the problematic TASKCNTRY section.

 3. In the second ATO copy, now that you’ve identified the problematic TASKCNTRY section, repeat the above removal procedures for TASKUNIT sections \(within the problematic TASKNTRY\) until you identify the problematic TASKUNIT.

-4. In the third ATO copy, now that you've identified the problematic TASKUNIT, repeat the above removal procedures for each AMSNDAT group \(including al sub-sets, such as MSNACFT, ARINFO, AMPN, GTGTLOC, etc.\) until you identify the problematic mission \(AMSNDAT group\).
+4. In the third ATO copy, now that you've identified the problematic TASKUNIT, repeat the above removal procedures for each AMSNDAT group \(including all sub-sets, such as MSNACFT, ARINFO, AMPN, GTGTLOC, etc.\) until you identify the problematic mission \(AMSNDAT group\).

 5. In the fourth ATO copy, now that you've identified the problematic mission group, remove its subsets, one-by-one, until the ATO parses ok.
 Once you've identified the problematic sub-set \(AMPN for example\), compare its format to the USMTF approved format and you should find the problem, for example, one too many slashes.